fer-c/wamp_service/README.md

 The __pool options__ configure how load will be handled by the service using [sidejob](https://github.com/basho/sidejob).

-The __wamp options__ are the usual connection options plus __callbacks__ definitions, for each callback it will be added a callee or subscriber with the given URI and the handler given by the tuple `{module, function}`.
+The __wamp options__ are the usual connection options plus __callbacks__ definitions, for each callback it will be added a procedure or subscription with the given URI and the handler given by the tuple `{module, function}`.

 ## Build